 Teaching

-The course is delivered online – lecture notes and recordings using Echo 360 are available via Moodle.
+The module is delivered online – lecture notes and recordings using Echo 360 are available via Moodle.

 Credits